ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 ## Practical Implications for Organisations

-As part of a project led by [Dr Micah Wilson](https://staffportal.curtin.edu.au/staff/profile/view/micah-wilson-f7df86b0/), our team developed an R package called the [Fatigue Impairment Performance Suite](https://joss.theoj.org/papers/10.21105/joss.02340) that lets the user apply different assumptions about the key parameter values, so that shiftwork managers and other practioners can see how the fatigue forecasts change as assumptions change.
-But if your organisation has their own fatigue data, we can help you go a step further.
-We can deliver a custom platform for forecasting fatigue that is tailored to your workforce, and we can measure how much of an improvement in forecasting accuracy can be achieved compared to one-size-fits-all proprietary models.

-The dramatic improvement in prediction accuracy has important implications for organisations in safety-critical industries.
-While custom solutions require initial investment in data collection and analysis, they can significantly reduce costs associated with fatigue-related incidents and accidents that come from suboptimal workforce planning.

-If you're interested in discussing these opportunities, feel free to [get in touch](mailto:t.ballard@uq.edu.au).
-If you're interested in reading more about the academic research our team has done on this topic, check out the papers below:

-<span style="font-size: 0.8em;">[Wilson, M. K., Ballard, T., Strickland, L., Boeing, A. A., Cham, B., Griffin, M. A., & Jorritsma, K. (2021).
-Understanding fatigue in a naval submarine: Applying biomathematical models
-and workload measurement in an intensive longitudinal design. _Applied Ergonomics, 94_, 103412.](https://espace.curtin.edu.au/bitstream/handle/20.500.11937/83423/83405.pdf;jsessionid=6BA0809653F3A734618882E735BE2107?sequence=2)</span>

-<span style="font-size: 0.8em;">[Wilson, M. K., Strickland, L., Ballard, T., & Griffin, M. A. (2022).
-The next generation of fatigue prediction models:
-evaluating current trends in biomathematical modelling. _Theoretical Issues in Ergonomics Science, 24_(1), 21-43.](https://doi.org/10.31234/osf.io/e8awh)</span>

-## Practical Implications for Organizations

 As part of a project led by [Dr Micah Wilson](https://staffportal.curtin.edu.au/staff/profile/view/micah-wilson-f7df86b0/), our team developed the [Fatigue Impairment Performance Suite](https://joss.theoj.org/papers/10.21105/joss.02340) - an R package that enables shiftwork managers and practitioners to explore how fatigue forecasts change under different parameter assumptions.
 This tool provides a starting point for understanding fatigue patterns in your workforce.

-However, organizations with their own fatigue data can achieve even better results.
-We can develop a custom forecasting platform tailored to your specific workforce, quantifying the improvement in prediction accuracy compared to standard proprietary models.
-The benefits of such customised solutions extend beyond better predictions - while they require initial investment in data collection and analysis, they can significantly reduce costs associated with fatigue-related incidents and suboptimal workforce planning.
+However, organisations with their own fatigue data can achieve even better results.
+We can develop a custom forecasting platform tailored to your specific workforce, and quantify the improvement in prediction accuracy compared to standard proprietary models.
+While such customised solutions require an initial investment in data collection and analysis, they can significantly reduce costs associated with fatigue-related accidents and incidents that stem from suboptimal workforce planning.

 ### Next Steps